Acupressure point: relieve nausea and dizziness with acupressure immediate help

 What acupressure points can help with dizziness?

-• Step 1: If you feel like fainting or dizzy, LG 26 (point between upper lip and nose) is one of the most famous resuscitation points for immediate help.
-It is also called the center of the person and is considered a resuscitation point from first aid.
-Apply pressure to this point with your index finger or knuckle and hold it for one minute while breathing deeply in and out again.
-This stimulation works to harmonize the body and bring it back into balance more quickly.
+• Step 1: If you feel faint or dizzy, LG 26 (the point between the upper lip and nose) is one of the most famous resuscitation points for immediate help.
+It is also called the center of the person and is considered a resuscitation point in first aid.
+Apply pressure to this point with your index finger or knuckle and hold it for one minute while breathing in and out deeply.
+This stimulation has a harmonizing effect on the body and brings it back into balance more quickly.

-• Step 2: Then you can approach points B 23 and B 47.
-These are located on your back at waist level, two and four finger widths from your spine.
-To stimulate them, simply clench your hands into fists and quickly move your knuckles up and down over the points.
+• Step 2: Then you can tackle points B 23 and B 47.
+You will find these on your back at waist level, two and four finger widths away from your spine.
+To stimulate them, simply clench your hands into fists and move your knuckles quickly up and down over the points.

-• Step 3: Finally, rub the right heel vigorously for one minute against the "three-mile point" Ma 36 on the left leg, four finger widths below the kneecap and one outside the shin.
-You repeat the whole thing again on the other side.
-This process is very invigorating and strengthens the entire body systems.
+• Step 3: Finally, rub the right heel vigorously for one minute against the "three-mile point" Ma 36 on the left leg, four finger widths below the kneecap and one outside the shinbone.
+Repeat the whole thing on the other side.
+This process has a very invigorating effect and strengthens the entire body systems.

-• Step 4: Last but not least, you can apply Le 3 on the back of the left and right foot.
-To do this, rub both middle and index fingers in the hollow between the big toe and the second toe - this time for thirty seconds each.
+• Step 4: Last but not least, you can work on Le 3 on the left and right arch of the foot.
+To do this, rub with both middle and index fingers in the hollow between the big and second toe - this time for thirty seconds each.

 More tricks against nausea: This helps!

-Fresh air and exercise for a clear head: If nausea persists after self-acupressure, a walk in the fresh air can work wonders.
-In addition, swing your hands loosely at your sides.
-These movements will help calm your stomach.
-Extra tip: Don't lie down flat!
+Fresh air and exercise for a clear head: If the nausea persists after self-acupressure, a walk in the fresh air can work wonders.
+Swing your hands loosely from side to side.
+These movements ensure that your stomach calms down.
+Extra tip: don't lie down flat!
 This will make the dizziness and nausea worse.
-Perhaps a little mindfulness practice in a beautiful spot of nature or in the comfort of your own home can also help.
-Like by doing a short yoga flow like in this video:
+Perhaps a little mindfulness practice in a beautiful spot in nature or in the comfort of your own home can also help.
+Like a short yoga flow like the one in this video:

-Food against a sinking feeling in the stomach and dizziness In order not to burden your organism further, one should reach for the right food.
-Especially if you feel bad because of fatty foods or alcohol.
-It is best to reach for light food like rusks.
-Relax with a lukewarm cup of tea (for example chamomile, peppermint or fennel tea to soothe the stomach).
-Also tried and tested are bitter substances such as those in ginger: these suppress or neutralize the urge to vomit.
+Foods to combat a queasy feeling in the stomach and dizziness: To avoid putting further strain on your body, you should choose the right foods.
+Especially if you feel sick because of fatty foods or alcohol.
+It's best to opt for light foods such as rusks.
+Relax with a lukewarm cup of tea (e.g. chamomile, peppermint or fennel tea to calm the stomach).
+Bitter substances such as those in ginger are also tried and tested: they suppress or neutralize the nausea.
 The positive effect unfolds as tea or ginger ale.

 Among other things, Münster University Hospital recommends the following diet for nausea: